northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## How will this impact accessibility?

-Wellington should be universally accessible.
-Seniors, wheelchair users, and parents with strollers can benefit from the pedestrianization of streets.
-The public consultation we're requesting will be an opportunity to prioritize vulnerable road users and re-imagine our infrastructure for inclusivity and accessibility.
+Our vision of Wellington emphasizes universal accessibility, improving the experience and access on the street for everyone.
+The public consultation we've been granted will be an opportunity to prioritize vulnerable road users and re-imagine our infrastructure for inclusivity and accessibility.

-Wellington currently has a number of accessibility obstacles.
-A pedestrian street would be an opportunity to resolve these issues by adding access ramps, and in the future, [raising the street](https://hudsoncountyview.com/n-j-group-names-jersey-citys-newark-ave-pedestrian-plaza-municipal-project-of-the-year/) to be level with storefront doors.
-For now in the summer, we have additional curb access ramps and reserved accessible parking on cross-streets.
+Currently, the street has a number of accessibility obstacles.
+A permanent transformation could include repaving and [raising the street](https://hudsoncountyview.com/n-j-group-names-jersey-citys-newark-ave-pedestrian-plaza-municipal-project-of-the-year/#:~:text=raised%20the%20existing%20roadway%20to%20meet%20the%20new%20trench%20drainage%20system%2C%20which%20also%20provides%20curb%2Dless%20ADA%20accessibility%20to%20the%20plaza.) as a flat surface from edge to edge.
+These types of transformations serve as an opportunity to ensure entrances to storefronts are level with the street.
+Elimating the boundary between the existing sidewalk and road would allow for greater flexibility when allocating street space for activities, commerce, and mobility.

 <figure>
   <img src="/img/q-and-a/business-stairs.jpg" alt="Two steps leading to the front door of a grocery store on Wellington" />
 </figure>

 A consideration when discussing accessibility is the variety of health conditions that can impact mobility, many of which do not fit into our presumptions.
-For instance, there are cognitive, neurological, and motor function disorders that make driving impractical or impossible.
+For instance, there are cognitive, neurological, visual, and motor function disorders that prevent individuals from driving.
+For these road users, the presence of motor vehicles on a street as busy as Wellington encumbers their access and safety.

 On accessibility for seniors, it's important to note that [we outlive our driving years by on average a decade](https://www.cnu.org/publicsquare/2020/03/05/aging-population-needs-walkable-bikeable-cities).